Mild Cognitive Impairment (MCI)

 There is no single, specific test to indicate the presence of MCI.
 A full evaluation is necessary to diagnose MCI and/or rule out other potential causes of the symptoms.

-This thorough evaluation, similar to that for Alzheimer’s disease, includes: a physical examination, neurological examinations, laboratory tests, neuropsychological and memory tests, review of medical history and medications, and clinical observations.
+This thorough evaluation, similar to that for Alzheimer’s disease, includes a physical examination, neurological examinations, laboratory tests, neuropsychological and memory tests, review of medical history and medications, and clinical observations.
 The experiences of the patient and close friends or family members are also important to the evaluation process.

 Just as there is no single definitive test, there is no specific treatment or cure for MCI.
-Some doctors recommend taking medications currently prescribed for early-stage or moderate Alzheimer’s disease to try to maintain cognitive abilities in MCI, but research studies have not provided clear-cut evidence on the benefits.
+Some doctors recommend taking medications currently prescribed for early-stage or moderate Alzheimer’s disease to try to maintain cognitive abilities with MCI, but research studies have not provided clear-cut evidence on the benefits.

 Mental stimulation and physical exercise keep your mind and body functioning well.
 Health professionals theorize that what’s good for the heart is also good for the brain.
 One study suggests that simply walking five to six miles per week helps retain cognitive abilities or even slows down the progression of MCI.